edoaltamura/election-predictions/README.md

 Writing dataset 'trends.csv' to: > <local-hot-directory>\election-predictions\data\03_final\trends.csv
 Figure test.png saved in reports directory.
 ```

+## Report a bug or request a new feature
+To report bugs and request new updates, log your query in the GitHub Issues.

+## Contribute to this repository
+We would love to receive your contributions!
+Fork this repository in you GitHub, develop the features you would like to see implemented, and then submit a pull request.

 ## Cite this software
 You can print an up-to-date `bibtex` citation handle via: